ska-sa/spead2/doc/tools.rst

 Limitations
 ^^^^^^^^^^^

-- Timestamps are only collected if Mellanox extensions to the verbs API are detected at compile time.
-Otherwise, all packets have a zero timestamp in the file.

 - Only IPv4 is supported.

 - It is not optimised for small packets (below about 1KB).
 Packet capture rates